pp-mo/ncdata/docs/details/developer_notes.rst

     #. ensure all major changes + PRs are referenced in the :ref:`change_notes` section.

-    #. update the "latest version" stated in the :ref:`development_status` section

 #.
 Cut a release on GitHub

     * this triggers a new docs version on ReadTheDocs_.